telerik/ajax-docs/controls/captcha/troubleshooting/does-not-validate-the-first-time.md

 ---
 title: Does not Validate the First Time
-page_title: Does not Validate the First Time | RadCaptcha for ASP.NET AJAX Documentation
+page_title: Does not Validate the First Time - RadCaptcha
-description: Does not Validate the First Time only the second time after an ajax request or callback.
+description: Check our Web Forms article about Does not Validate the First Time only the second time after an ajax request or callback.
 slug: captcha/troubleshooting/does-not-validate-the-first-time
 tags: validate,ajax,callback,first,time,second,time,works
 published: True